Facebook Insights gives tons of metrics needed to monitor your campaign performance and optimize the marketing on the platform further.

 By analyzing your reach metrics, you will see which post of your account is getting more organic reach, so you can further boost it to tenfold the number.

 Another reason to analyze and strive for good reach is that it directly affects your engagement metrics.
-The more reach a post has, the better are its chances to get good engagement.
+The more reach a post has, the better it’s chances of getting good engagement.

 Reach and impression are somewhat the same with a subtle distinction.